ryugo417/ryugo417.github.io/detail/papers/image-caption/Generating_Natural-Language_Video_Descriptions_Using_Text-Mined_Knowledge.md

 1. content planning stage

-Identifies the most likely subject, verb and object (SVO) using a combination of visual object and activity detectors and text-mined knowledge to judge the likelihood of SVO triplets.
-From a natural-language generation (NLG) perspective.
+Identifies the most likely subject, verb and object (SVO) using a combination of visual object and activity detectors and text-mined knowledge to judge the likelihood of SVO triplets from a natural-language generation (NLG) perspective.

 2. surface realization stage